emgong/double-takes/app/posts/2018-05-02-javascript-is-too-convenient.md

 Learn ways to give confusing things names, focus on what's important, and write nicer code.

-The [video above](https://vimeo.com/267418198) was presented at [Software Craftsmanship North America - New York City](https://scna.softwarecraftsmanship.org/) on April 19, 2018.
+The [video above](https://vimeo.com/267418198) was presented at [SCNA - New York City](https://scna.softwarecraftsmanship.org/) on April 19, 2018.

 ## Relevant links
 - <a rel="canonical" href="https://samljones.com/2018-05-02/javascript-is-too-convenient/">Sam's original post</a>